hube/ga-ror-workshop/slides.md

 The command line is a terminal giving you direct access to your operating system.
 You can enter simple commands to perform a variety of functions.

-Many of the tasks we need to carry out (such as running the Rails server) are best performed in the command line.
+Many of the tasks we need to carry out (such as running the Rails server) can only be performed on the command line.

 ---

 ##Developer Basics
 ###The Command Line: Where do I start?

+For Windows:

+* Open the "Command Prompt" application
+* For a better experience, try [Console2](http://sourceforge.net/projects/console/)

 For Macs:

 * Open the "Terminal" app
 * For a better experience, try [iTerm 2](https://www.iterm2.com/)

-For Windows:

-* Open the "Command Prompt" application
-* For a better experience, try [Console2](http://sourceforge.net/projects/console/)

 ---